julianxhokaxhiu/LineageOTA/README.md

 If you are willing to use this project on top of your LineageOS 15.x ( or newer ) ROM builds, you may have noticed that the file named `build.prop` have been removed inside your ZIP file, and has been instead integrated within your `system.new.dat` file, which is basically an ext4 image ( you can find out more here: https://source.android.com/devices/tech/ota/block ).

-In order to make use of this Server from now on, you **MUST** copy the `build.prop` file from your build directory ( where your ROM is being built ), inside the same directory of your ZIP and name it like your ZIP file name + the `.prop` extension.
+In order to make use of this Server from now on, you **MAY** copy the `build.prop` file from your build directory ( where your ROM is being built ), inside the same directory of your ZIP and name it like your ZIP file name + the `.prop` extension.

 For example, feel free to check this structure: